-PRODUCER SPOTLIGHT: A-Net Farm Tokachi - Four Generations of Rare Azuki Products
+PRODUCER SPOTLIGHT: A-Net Farm Tokachi - Four Generations of Natural Azuki Beans

 A-Net Farm Tokachi, an expansive farm of over 170 acres located in the small town of Shimizu at the base of the Hidaka Mountain Range in Hokkaido, has been cultivated by the Morita family for over 100 years.

 “Tenacity” – The Secret behind A-Net Farm Tokachi’s Century of Success